 Critical Level (5 codes or fewer)

-When available codes drop to 5 or fewer:
+When available codes drop to 5 or fewer, all campaigns using that list are automatically suspended.

 Best Practices